-- Smaller pieces of food will cook faster than larger pieces.
-Also, same-shaped pieces cook more evenly than different-shaped pieces. - With foods that have different thicknesses, the thinner parts will cook faster than the thicker parts.
+- Smaller pieces of food will cook faster than larger pieces and same-shaped pieces of food cook more evenly than irregularly shaped foods. - With unevenly shaped foods, the thinner parts will cook faster than the thicker areas.
 Place the thinner parts of chicken wings and legs in the center of the dish.